Houston vs. Miami (FL): Odds, spread, over/under - NCAA Tournament Sweet 16

 Houston vs. Miami (FL) Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup posted at individual sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup posted on different sportsbooks.

 |Favorite